kromero16/cs311_assignments/assign_0/README.md

 ```
 hello Alex
 ```
 would print the message `Hello, Alex!
 Welcome to CS 311`.
+Note your program must be robust, and shouldn't crash if there isn't a command line argument.
+Instead, it should print a message to the user and exit.

 You can compile your code using the included `Makefile` and the `make` command
 ```